 - A. The Karuk Tribe is located in an isolated rural area of Siskiyou and Humboldt counties.
 There are great distances between the surrounding towns of Happy Camp, Orleans, Somes Bar and the nearest large town, Yreka, is 72 miles from the Karuk headquarters in Happy Camp.
 The road linking the service area winds through mountainous terrain and often impacted by winter floods and slides.
 In addition, there is limited, inconsistent public transportation.
-The geographic isolation, wide disbursement of the population, severe weather conditions, limited public transportation and rural nature of the service area inhibit access to and from employment resources and sites.
-In these areas, chronic poverty, geographic isolation, high unemployment, lower levels of higher education and lack of basic life skills increase barriers to employment and self-sufficiency. - B. The Karuk Tribe has been operating a TANF program for over 9 years.
+The geographic isolation, wide disbursement of the population, severe weather conditions, limited public transportation and rural nature of the service area inhibit access to and from employment resources and TANF offices.
+In these areas, chronic poverty, geographic isolation, high unemployment, lower levels of higher education and lack of basic life skills increase barriers to employment and self-sufficiency. - B. The numerous fires that have plagued the Karuk Tribe in the last several years along with the COVID-19 pandemic and the most recent September 2020 Slater Butte fire has substantially devastated the tribe through the loss of housing, loss of tribal structures, and an uncertain economic forecast.
+In response to COVID-19, tribal offices were shut-down in March 2020, a stay-in-place order was issued which had an economic impact to the Tribe through the loss of community jobs and loss of ancillary services related to employment, (i.e., school and childcare closures, shortage of food and supplies).
+In September 2020, the Slater Butte fire occurred and the town of Happy Camp, CA (Tribal Headquarters) was hit the hardest, as the community lost over 200 homes within the first 24 hours of the fire.
+Along with this fire, fires also broke out just across the border in Oregon which closed the I-5 freeway to the north.
+Happy Camp residents fleeing the fire ran into the road blocks and were diverted almost 200 miles south to seek shelter.
+Half the residents have not returned home.
+Happy Camp residents are still not allowed back to their residence to assess damages to their homes.
+The tribe is now dealing with homelessness, possible employee manpower shortages, as employees who have lost their homes are trying to find temporary shelter for the upcoming winter.
+The Tribe is working on addressing these urgent needs while beginning the rebuilding of the community.
+The Karuk Tribal TANF program is working closely with Tribal Administration to provide emergency services to eligible participants and to identify any potential employment opportunities for TANF participants. - C. The Karuk Tribe has been operating a TANF program for over 12 years.
 The service area is a diverse one, with three distinct communities.
 One urban, one semi-urban/remote and one remote.
 The Tribe is working with each community to come up with a plan to maximize employment opportunities for their membership.
 Since the beginning, the tribe has been working together with TANF and other internal departments to improve job opportunities by working with other tribal, federal, state and local public sector agencies with employment opportunities related to stewardship of the indigenous home lands near the reservation area communities.
-KTTP has been establishing and building more in-depth relationships with nearby industries and businesses to provide trainings, work subsidy, work experience, and employment opportunities to KTTP participants through the use of Memorandum of Understanding/Agreements. - C. KTTP will address the deficit of employable skills through vocational trainings, employment assessments, education, job placement, and will promote self-sufficiency in a way that supports traditional activities, customs and ways of life of indigenous people.
+KTTP has been establishing and building more in-depth relationships with nearby industries and businesses to provide trainings, work subsidy, work experience, and employment opportunities to KTTP participants through the use of Memorandum of Understanding/Agreements.

+D. KTTP will address the deficit of employable skills through vocational trainings, employment assessments, education, job placement, and will promote self-sufficiency in a way that supports traditional activities, customs and ways of life of indigenous people.